dgc-proton/2024-25_Aberdeen_Robotics_Competition/Competition_Rules.md

 ## Overview

 The tag robot competition will take place in an 'arena'.
-The arena will consist of a dark surface with white colored tape or paint around the outside of it to define the arena boundry.
-The white boundary will be at least 2.5cm wide and will be marked in such a way that there are no corners with angles sharper than 45°.
-The final size and construction of the arena will be revealed closer to the competition date, and competitors will have a chance to test their robots in the arena prior to the competition.
+The arena will consist of a dark surface (the floor of FN lab 3) with reflective tape around the outside of it to define the arena boundry.
+The boundary will be at least 2.5cm wide and will be marked in such a way that there are no corners with angles sharper than 45°.
+The final size of the arena will be 5m x 2.5m or less.
 The arena might look something like the below:

 <img src="images/arena.png" height=500/>